-- fdisk: partitioning tool. - Works on one disk at a time, allows for viewing and manipulating partition table. - Online help (hit 'm') makes tool easy to use - At boot, the kernel loads a copy of the partition table into memory.
+- fdisk: partitioning tool - Works on one disk at a time, allows for viewing and manipulating partition table. - Online help ( hit 'm' ) makes tool easy to use - At boot, the kernel loads a copy of the partition table into memory.
 Most partition editing commands only update the partition table on the drive, and not in memory.
-As such, the command partprobe was run to update the information that the kernel has in memory.
-Partprobe does not work in RHEL 6.
+As such, the command partprobe can be run to update the information that the kernel has in memory.